iFixit/multi-user-dev-server/README.md

 # multi-user-dev-server

-Create a webpack dev server that supports multiple users (or configs) on one port.
+This creates a web service that runs `webpack --watch` for multiple users/configs.
+It can be controlled by a simple web API.

 ## Example